Chart Color Schemes

 Narre Warren North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence local performance.
-AreaSearch identified 15 projects potentially impacting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
 Major projects include Oak Ridge Residential Estate, South East Melbourne Recycled Water Supply Infrastructure Upgrades, Hallam North and Heatherton Road Upgrade, and Ellington Estate.
-The following list details those likely most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.